 At both IU and Purdue, school spirit is strong!
 The institutions are Big Ten Conference rivals, and their athletic programs fuel one of the most intense rivalries in college sports.

 - The Indiana Hoosiers have a legendary basketball program that has won five NCAA championships.
-IU’s fans are some of the most passionate in the country; the “Crimson Guard” student section brings an unforgettable energy to every game
+IU’s fans are some of the most passionate in the country; the “Crimson Guard” student section brings an unforgettable energy to every game.
+Heads up for 2026: IU football has had a major resurgence under Coach Curt Cignetti, with the Hoosiers reaching the College Football Playoff for the first time in school history in 2024 — a monumental shift for a traditionally basketball-focused program.

 The History of the Rivalry